On this page

 - Those unable to vote at their polling station because they are in prison as a result of an order of a court.

 The overall voter turnout among young people aged 18-25 years in Ireland has increased in recent years.
 The 2011 CSO report on voter participation found that 62% of young people aged 18-25 years voted in the 2011 General Election compared to 50% in the 2002 General Election.
-While final figures for the 2020 General Election turnout are yet to be released, there appears to be a decreased turnout in 18- to 25-year-olds voting.
-However overall turnout rates were down in the 2020 General Election, likely linked to a storm on the day.
+In the 2020 General Election turnout rates were lower, likely linked to a storm on the day.

 The overall voter turnout in the 2019 European Elections was 49.7%.

-There is no specific legislation dealing with young people as political representatives.
-To run for election to the Dáil or Seanad, candidates must be over 21 years of age.
+There is no specific legislation that addresses young people as political representatives.
+To run for election to the Dáil or Seanad, candidate must be over 21 years of age.
 Candidates must have reached the age of 35 to be eligible to run for election as President.

 There is one member of the current (33rd) Dáil aged 21-25 years and 11 members aged 26-35 years.
-This is an increase from the last (32nd) Dáil, which had one member aged 21-25 years and nine members aged 26-35 years.
-In total, people aged between 21 and 35 account for 7.5 of the overall membership of the current Dáil, compared to the last Dáil’s 6.3%.
+This is an increase from the last (32nd) Dáil, where there was one member aged 21-25 years and nine members aged 26-35 years.
+In total, people aged between 21 and 35 account for 7.5% of the overall membership of the current Dáil, compared to the last Dáil’s 6.3%.

 There is no quota of seats reserved for young people in the Dáil.
 There are also no functions within the representative assembly reserved for young people.